 The fog signal is a type “F” diaphone operated by compressed air and the light is electric, giving a candlepower through a 4th-order lens of about 8,000 candlepower.
 The structure and equipment are thoroughly modern throughout and all work has been planned with a view to durability.
 Total allotments for the building of this structure amounted to $112,000, which represents the approximate cost.
 Work was started early in 1925 and the station was placed in commission upon the opening of navigation of 1927.

 Access to the station was made possible by two boat cranes, operated by compressed air and located at opposite corners of the pier.
 Lightship 89 was released on June 7, 1927 and transferred to the twelfth district for use as a relief vessel.
 Work at the station wrapped up in July 1927.
-Herbert P. Crittenden, who had been serving as head keeper at Crisp Point Lighthouse for six years, was transferred to become the first head keeper at Martin Reef Lighthouse.
+Herbert P. Crittenden, who had been served as head keeper at Gull Rock Lighthouse, Manitou Island Lighthouse, Crisp Point Lighthouse, and Grand Marais Lighthouse, was transferred to become the first head keeper at Martin Reef Lighthouse.

 Wallis G. Cogswell was serving on Martin Reef Lighthouse in early April 1954 when he fell down a flight of stairs and injured his back.
 A helicopter stationed on the icebreaker Mackinaw was dispatched to the lighthouse, where it hovered about twenty-five feet above the lantern deck while a web sling was lowered to retrieve Cogswell.
 Once on board the Mackinaw, Cogswell was taken to Cheboygan where he was treated at Community Hospital.